Close Menu

 CHEM3210 Organic Chemistry B

-CHEM3513 Food Safety & Quality Assurance
+CHEM3513 Food Chemistry & Assurance

-CHEM2010, CHEM2011, CHEM2210 and CHEM2211 are prerequisites for CHEM3510 and CHEM3512.
+CHEM2010, CHEM2011, CHEM2210, and CHEM2211 are prerquisite for CHEM3510 and CHEM3512

-components while the additional 7 credits may be selected from Level 2 or Level 3 courses that cover
+Minor consists of sixteen (16) Advanced credits.
+The required Level 3 courses explore the chemistry of food components while the additional 7 credits may be selected from Level 2 or Level 3 courses that cover central areas of organic and physical chemistry, chemical analysis, water treatment, instrumental methods or food safety.

 Top of Page